Frequently Asked Questions

 How do I apply to the Clinical Psychology Program?

 All applications must be submitted electronically through the Doctoral Program in Clinical Psychology homepage by clicking the "Apply Now" tab.
 Access to the online application is available starting September 1 of each year.
-Additional application materials (i.e., official transcripts) should be mailed to the UT Southwestern Medical Center, Admissions Office, 5323 Harry Hines Boulevard, Dallas, Texas, 75390-9162.
+Additional application materials (i.e., official transcripts) should be mailed to the UT Southwestern Medical Center, Admissions Office, 5323 Harry Hines Blvd., Dallas, TX 75390-9162.

 What is the deadline for completion of materials?

 The deadline for each academic year is December 1.
-Only complete applications will be reviewed and considered for the following Fall term.
+Only complete applications will be considered for the following fall term.

 Is there a specific form that the individuals who write my recommendation letters need to complete?